 Like you, I’ve been blindsided many times by events I failed to anticipate or even think possible.
 People do unexpected things, after all.
-They mislead and manipulate too.
-Oh, and not everyone thinks the same way, and we all have different ways of planning and even of what we think being prepared means.
+They mislead and manipulate, too.
+Not everyone thinks the same way, and we all have different ways of planning and even of what we think being prepared means.
 Many people even like to be spontaneous and not plan much, if at all.
 All these factors guarantee the unexpected will happen at some point.

 What We Know

-While we can’t know and plan for everything, we do need to recognize — and be thankful for — the fact that there’s a lot we we know about ahead of time.
-The details (how & when) may be unclear, but some events are sure and seem to scream at us to plan for their inevitability.
+While we can’t know and plan for everything, we do need to recognize — and be thankful for — the fact that there’s a lot we know about ahead of time.
+The details may be unclear, but some events are sure and seem to scream at us to plan for their inevitability.

 For example, we know the grass will grow.
 We know we need to eat and get more food.
 We know we need to sleep.
 We know exercise is important.
 We know we’re aging.
 We know our kids will grow up.
 We know time is passing.
 With the seasons of life, we know change comes in both expected and unexpected ways.
 If we’re honest, we know there’s a lot we can do to get ready for what’s coming in our lives.

 Luke 5 gets at this idea of being prepared, and it focuses on the single greatest event yet to happen.
-We’re told in verse 35-48 that we can get ready to be ready for “the Master” (Jesus) to return.
+We’re told in verses 35-48 that we can get ready to be ready for “the Master” (i.e., Jesus) to return.
 We don’t know when this will happen, but we do know it will happen (Matthew 25).
 In fact, all of Scripture — the entire Bible — serves to prepare us for Christ, and we’re very obviously supposed to prepare for Him.

 Dressed In Readiness